cloudoi-kuku/sturgis/docs/deployment/DOCKER-DEPLOYMENT-SUMMARY.md

 ## 🎉 Success!

-Your MS Project Configuration Tool is now fully dockerized and ready to run on any operating system! 🚀
+Your Project Configuration Tool is now fully dockerized and ready to run on any operating system! 🚀

 **Start it with**: `./start.sh` (Linux/Mac) or `start.bat` (Windows)